zborffs/Prometheus/README.md

 Prometheus
 ==========
-This is a chess engine written in C++.
+Prometheus is a UCI-compliant chess engine written in C++.

 Installation
 ------------
+I have only tested this on Unix machines, so I don't guarantee that it will run on Windows.

 To download and build:
 ```shell
 git clone https://gitlab.com/zborffs/Prometheus